njelich/njelich.github.io/_posts/2024-03-16-What-is-that-thing-in-Rust-called?.md

 tags: [rust, syntax, reference, vocabulary]
 ---

 A few years back, I heard [D.H.A.R.N.T.Z.](https://www.youtube.com/watch?v=feIeCR6oFNM) by Jazz Emu.
 Unfortunately, the song is about homophones, which makes it insanely hard to find online if you forgot the artists name and the exact spelling.
-I searched for months, trying various misremebered spellings "darnts", "dantz", "darnz", etc. Eventually, desparate and *hungy for funk*, I went on Reddit and made a post asking for help.
+I searched for months, trying various misremembered spellings "darnts", "dantz", "darnz", etc. Eventually, desparate and *hungry for funk*, I went on Reddit and made a post asking for help.

 No answers, just the bot telling me the subreddit rules.
 A few days later, somebody sends some suggestions, but they were unfortunately wrong.